swaptacular/swpt_accounts/protocol.rst

 status_code : string
    The finalization status.
 MUST be between 0 and 30 symbols, ASCII only.
-If the transfer has been dismissed, or successfully committed, the value will be "OK".
-If the transfer was committed, but has been terminated for some reason, the status code will be different from "OK", and will hint at the cause for the termination (in this case ``committed_amount`` MUST be zero).
+If the transfer has been dismissed, or successfully committed, the value MUST be "OK".
+If the transfer was committed, but has been terminated for some reason, the value MUST be different from "OK", and SHOULD hint at the cause for the termination (in this case ``committed_amount`` MUST be zero).

 ``AccountTransfer`` message